vmware-tanzu/pinniped/proposals/1141_audit-logging/README.md

 - `msg`: a freeform warning or error message meant to be read by a human (e.g. the error message that was returned by an upstream IDP during a failed login attempt)
 - `requestID`: a unique ID for the request, if the event is related to an API request
-- `requestPath`: the path of the endpoint, if the event is related to an API request
+- `requestURI`: the path of the endpoint, if the event is related to an API request
+- `verb`: the REST method called on the endpoint, if the event is related to an API request
-- `requestorIP`: the client's IP, if the event is related to an API request
+- `sourceIPs`: the client's IPs, if the event is related to an API request
-- `user`: the username of the user performing the action, if there is one
+- `userAgent`: the user agent string reported by the client, if the event is related to an API request
-- `groups`: the group memberships of the user performing the action, if the action is related determining or changing their group memberships
+- `user`: a nested structure which can include the `username`, `groups`, and `uid` of the user performing the action, if there is one

+The names of many of these keys are purposefully similar to the names of the keys used by Kubernetes audit events to make them feel familiar.

 The details of these additional keys will be worked out as the details of the specific events are being worked out, during implementation of this proposal.